yoshito-n-students/image_reprojection/README.md

 ~map_update/background (bool, default: false)
 * map update will be done in background if true, or in every reprojection of destination image if false
-* try true when desired fps is not realized as map update is most time consuming part of the algoritm
+* try true when desired fps is not realized as map update is most time consuming part in the algoritm

 ~map_update/frequency (double, default: 8.0)
 * frequency of background map update